Black Legion (political movement): Prosecutions for earlier murders

-The "arson squad" of the Black Legion confessed to the August 1934 burning of the farm of labor organizer William Mollenhauer, which was located in Oakland County, Michigan, near Pontiac.
+The five-man "arson squad" of the Black Legion confessed to the August 1934 burning of the farm of labor organizer William Mollenhauer, which was located in Oakland County, Michigan, near Pontiac.
 Members also described numerous plans to disrupt legitimate political meetings and similar activities.

+On June 23, 1936, witness Lonnie Holley was sentenced to 30 days in jail for contempt of court after being "insolent" and "untruthful" on the stand.

+On December 21, 1936, Isaac "Peg Leg" Stull White, 49, one of the founding members of the Black Legion, died of pneumonia in Maryland.
+At the time of his death, he'd recently been detained, having fled from an indictment for criminal syndicalism.

+Six Legionnaires were convicted of perjury for lying about not being involved in the organization.
+Walter C. Bair, a former council man was sentenced to 100 days in jail, while Robert Grogan, Edgar Cox, Walter Allen, and James Brannon were each sentenced to 60 days in jail.
+Earl St. John, who was tried separately, was sentenced to 20 months to 15 years in prison.
+On February 25, 1938, Douglas Gill, a Detroit factory worker and sheriff's deputy, was sentenced to 10 days in jail for contempt of court, after giving false testimony.
+He was released from jail the following day, after telling the truth in three hours of testimony.

 The cases received international media coverage.
 For instance, the Poole case and the secret Black Legion were reported by The Sydney Morning Herald of Australia on May 25, 1936.

+In May 1937, Lupp was sentenced to one to five years in prison for conspiracy to commit murder.
+He was released on parole in December 1938.
+Lupp died in obscurity in Indiana on July 24, 1980, at the age of 86.

 Representation in other media

 Hollywood, radio and, later TV, responded to the lurid nature of the Legion by producing works that referred to it.